 Known as a systems security strategist, Dr. Ronis has authored over 200 papers.
 Her paper delivered at the Pentagon entitled, “Economic Security is National Security: A Discussion of Issues Surrounding the Global U.S. Corporation” suggested a way to re-think industrial base policy.
 Her paper presented at the U.S. Army War College, “Visioning for the 21st Century: A Process for National Security” outlined the way in which an interagency activity might produce a more holistic national security strategy for the United States.
 Her paper on “Shaping in the 21st Century” delivered at the Army’s conference at the Walker Institute of International Studies examined the new roles that the Department of Defense would need to play in the Post Cold War era.
 Dr. Ronis supported the work of the Department of Commerce Office of Strategic Industries and Economic Security with a study of the U.S. Army’s Theater Support Vessel released in December 2003 and a study on the Air Force C-17 completed in 2006.

 Dr. Ronis also has published the scenario “Crisis on Asimov” in Automotive Industries Magazine, and the Financial Times Automotive World, in London that is a strategic futurist’s look at transportation in the world of 2085 that uses a Department of Defense visioning process.
 In addition, Dr. Ronis worked with the late Dr. W. Edwards Deming including co-authoring the paper “Preparing Cadillac for the 21st Century: Systems and Strategic Thinking.”
 She is the former Vice Chairman of The Ohio State University Alumni Association.
 She is a former board member and life member of The Economic Club of Detroit.
-She is a life member of the National Defense Industrial Association (NDIA), and the Association of the U.S. Army.
-She is also a life member of the Phi Kappa Phi Honor Society.
+She is a life member of the National Defense Industrial Association (NDIA), the World Future Society and the Association of the U.S. Army.
+She is also a life member of the Phi Kappa Phi Honor Society and a Senior Fellow of the Inter-University Symposium for Armed Forces and Society.
 Dr. Ronis is a frequent guest on the NBC affiliate in Detroit and several other Detroit area TV and radio news programs.
-In September 2008, she was voted a Woman to Watch by Crain’s Detroit Business.
+In September 2008, she was voted the number 1 Woman to Watch by Crain’s Detroit Business.
 She has published in National Defense and publishes articles on-line from time to time at www.emotionreports.com.